-Many people try to avoid visiting the dentist by using one of the over-the-counter dental filling products that are available at the local drugstore.
+Many try to avoid visiting the dentist by using one of the over-the-counter dental filling products available at the local drugstore.
 These materials are designed as an interim measure to relieve the pain and protect the tooth when you have a dental emergency.
 They are a great temporary solution, but they are not permanent.

 In some cases, dentists also place temporary fillings, these fillings are stronger, but they are a short-term restoration.
 They may use a temporary filling during an emergency and schedule an appointment for a permanent filling when there is time.
 They are also used to protect a tooth while waiting for a crown, inlay, or onlay to be made.